akshayGore10743/Codsoft/README.md

 Results

-The best-performing model achieves an accuracy of XX% on the test set.
+The best-performing model achieves an accuracy of 78% on the test set.

 Contributing